grpc/proposal/A59-audit-logging.md

 If users want to audit on both cases, then the `DENY` RBAC needs `ON_DENY` and the `ALLOW` RBAC needs `ON_DENY_AND_ALLOW`.

-Following is the table summarzing the combinations.
+Following is the table summarizing the combinations.

 |Authorization Policy  |DENY RBAC          |ALLOW RBAC           |
 |----------------------|-------------------|---------------------|